spoho-datascience/broadcast-analytics/README.md

 # Broadcast analytics - Oportunities and limitations of single camera tracking systems

 This repository contains the source code and processing pipelines used in the paper:
-> Bassek, M., Theiner, J., Ewerth, R., Memmert, D., Raabe, D. (2025).
+> Bassek, M., Theiner, J., Ewerth, R., Memmert, D., Raabe, D. (in press).
 Broadcast analytics -
-> opportunities and limitations of single camera trackings systems.
-In Revision.
+> An evaluation of video-based tracking systems with constrained player visibility.
+> *Science and Medicine in Football*.

 ---